Needle Exchange Programs Near Me

 One reason that pharmacies may not do needle exchange is that it is illegal in some states.
 Pharmacies may be worried about getting into trouble with the law.
 Another reason is that pharmacies may not have the resources to do needle exchange.
 They may not have enough staff or space to accommodate a needle exchange program.

-See also We Are Moving The Needle
+See also What Time Does The Needle Exchange Open

 However, some pharmacies do offer needle exchange programs.
 These pharmacies may have staff who are trained to help people who are using drugs.
 They may also have space to store needles and other supplies.